tnpriyanka12/rental-marketplace/README.md

 Wishlist
 ----------------
--Want to make it live and include paypal and more features for maps -Want to create a minimalist & better looking website -
+-make it live and include paypal and more features for maps -create a minimalist & better looking website
+-More interactive map features
+-Favicon

 Bugs
 ----------------
+Maps are not properly done yet!